A concussion is an injury to the brain caused by a bump, blow or jolt to the head that can change the way the brain normally functions.

 However, concussions are complex injuries that can have both short- and long-term effects that can impair many aspects of a person’s health – physical, neurological, cognitive and psychological.

-Each case of a suspected or known concussion should be evaluated by an experienced multidisciplinary team to effectively diagnose, treat and manage the injury, and advise on when it is safe to return to play or learning.
+Each case of a suspected or known concussion should be evaluated by an experienced multidisciplinary team to effectively diagnose, treat and manage the injury, and advise on when it is safe to return to playing or learning.

 What are the signs and symptoms of a concussion?